bcorporaal/the-manual/hosting-guidelines.md

 ## Attendees
 The number of attendees to be invited mostly depends on the available space.
-In general it is between 40 and 70 people.
+In general we have between 40 and 70 people.
 Don't forget to invite your own employees, network and perhaps customers.
 They are welcome too of course.
 Because there is always a number of no-shows we allow for a few more spots on the RSVP list.

 All the RSVP's are handled through the meetup.com page.
 We can provide an up to date list of attendees before the event.
 E-mail addresses of the attendees are not available for the host.